Methven, New Zealand: Ski town

 In 1971, the Methven Lions Club studied whether Mount Hutt could be developed into a ski field.
 The study suggested that this was possible and it led to the opening of a skifield in 1973.
 Mount Hutt skifield is around half an hour away from Methven.
 Although the majority of skiers usually made the journey to Mount Hutt from Christchurch on a daily basis, some would stay the weekend in Methven and need accommodation, dinner and services.
 This led to the establishment of a number of hotels, motels, restaurants and other tourist activities being developed.
-The town center was redeveloped with 14 new shops built in 1975.
+The town centre was redeveloped with 14 new shops built in 1975.
 Development continued and by 1989 Methven had five hotels, three motels, twenty ski lodges, two camping grounds and nine restaurants.

 During winter, Methven undergoes a significant transformation.
 A number of cafes, bars, and restaurants lie relatively dormant over the summer months, but become busy during the ski season.
 Similarly, the town's accommodation providers have a strongly seasonal trade.
 The New Zealand Ski Heritage Museum was established in 2000.
 It is located in the Mount Hutt Memorial Hall (160 Main Street, Methven).
 It includes ski fashions, antique ski equipment and Winter Olympic memorabilia.
 Methven is also a base for heliskiing in the Arrowsmith range of mountains.
 The annual Peak to Pub race starts at the top of Mount Hutt where competitors ski two kilometres ski down the mountain to the car park.
 This is followed by an 18 km mountain bike ride down the ski road, followed by a 12 km run into Methven.

-Methven tourism businesses have struggled in 2020 due to the Covid-19 virus.
-The Methven Resort Hotel, was placed into liquidation in June 2020.
+Methven tourism businesses struggled in 2020 due to the Covid-19 virus.
+The Methven Resort Hotel was placed into liquidation in June 2020.
 The hotel had a 100-seat restaurant, a large swimming pool and multiple spa pools.